Who We Are

 Carl and Margaret Wenger have always had philanthropic hearts and a desire to give to others in the community.
 In 1996, The Wenger Foundation was born as a non-profit organization.

 The premier event of the Foundation is the annual Praise Dinner, which was first held in 1996.
 The inaugural event was a memorial dinner for Carl and Margaret’s granddaughter, Renee Ann Layser.
 The community responded so well that the event was re-branded as the Praise Dinner and has continued through the years.
-There are currently four different ministries benefiting from the event: COBYS Family Services, Friendship Community, Evangelical Seminary, and On Fire Youth Ministry.
+There are currently four different ministries benefiting from the event: COBYS Family Services, Friendship Community, Jubilee Ministries, and On Fire Youth Ministry.
 This event has generated gifts totaling over $2 million for these and other ministries.

 Our mission is to transform our community by funding faith-based and family-centric programs that change lives.

 Our vision is to be a premier leader in serving and giving in the communities in which we live and work.